jamii/jamii.github.com/_drafts/contracts-and-decision-points.markdown

 I want to start getting up in the morning, rather then in the afternoon.
 I'm pretty sure this will make me happier.

 1. Sleep in all morning and be grumpy
-2. Get up early and be happy <-- *better option*
+2. Get up early and be happy

 And that would be the end of it, except that when morning rolls around morning-me discovers a third option.

 1. Sleep in all morning and be grumpy
-2. Get up early and be happy <-- *better option*
+2. Get up early and be happy
-3. Sleep five more minutes, then get up early and be happy <-- *best option*
+3. Sleep five more minutes, then get up early and be happy

 The best part about option 3 is that morning-me gets to choose it *every five minutes*.
 He never actually makes the decision to sleep in all morning.
 It just spontaneously coalesces in a totally blame-free fashion.

 But afternoon-me is wily too, and has figured out a way to close this loophole by __specifying a specific moment in time at which the decision has to be made__.
 I set a particular song as the alarm and plan to get up on the first line of the first chorus.

-1. Sleep in all morning, be tired and break contract
+1. Sleep in all morning and be grumpy
-2. Get up early and be tired
+2. Get up early and be happy
 3. Sleep five more minutes, feel a bit conflicted about not sticking to the plan, then get up early and be happy

 Weirdly, this is very effective.
 Morning-me concedes and gets out of bed at the agreed point in time.